UNIFORMS & STORE INFO

 We have a PTA Facebook page and an Instagram account.
-Also, each class (as in their high school class year) has a Facebook page.
+Also, each class (labeled as their high school class year) has a Facebook page.
 Example: OFE class of 2029.
 The school wide PTA Facebook page is for posts that pertain to the entire school.
 Posts need approval.
 We try to keep it positive and informative.
 Not all posts get approved.
 The individual class pages are more informal, and posts require no approval.
 That’s where you go to tell everyone your child has lice or strep and for everyone to watch out, or to see if anyone is going to the park Friday after school.
 Instagram is for pretty pictures.
-There is also the PTA www.oakforestpta.com website which is new and tremendously informative.
+There is also the PTA www.oakforestpta.com website which is tremendously informative.
 Check it all out.

-Join our Facebook page- Oak Forest Elementary School PTA- Houston ISD and Instagram page- @oakforestelementarypta for lots of updates and info!
+Yes- join our Facebook page- Oak Forest Elementary School PTA- Houston ISD and Instagram page- @oakforestelementarypta for lots of updates and info!
 Our website also has a calendar, FAQ’s, details on all our events, a blog, our board and much, much more! https://oakforestpta.com/

 Two ways: Either walk them to the front door, or in the car line.
 Please note: we will have an entire post on these topics later.
 It’s not that hard—but it seems daunting at first.